 Course-emedded travel allows you to study for a semester as well as travel for 7-14 days, both under the guidance of your expert faculty.
 These 200- or 300-level courses have international perspective which is bolstered by traveling to a particular site, either in the U.S. or abroad, during a period of academic recess.

 Contact Lynn Stafford for more information regarding Course-Embedded Travel.

 The purpose and spirit of the Lan-Chang Fellowships — in memory of Chien-Wei Lan and Sing-Chen Chang — is to promote cultural understanding of mainland China through students undertaking projects in China and the sharing of these project experiences upon their return to the Grinnell College campus.

 Certain students pursuing a Mentored Advanced Project (MAP) can apply for funds to conduct research at an international location.

 International study is an integral element of a Grinnell College education.
-For more information about individual programs, visit the Office of Off-Campus Study.
+Since 2010, an average of 51% of each graduating class has spent a semesxter abroad, representing 230 students per year studying in 42 countries.
+Contact Jonathan Larson with questions or for more information about individual programs, visit the Office of Off-Campus Study.